You are here

 KARL BURKHEIMER earned a Bachelor of Environmental Design in Architecture from North Carolina State University and an MFA in Craft and Material Studies from Virginia Commonwealth University.
 He leads the newest OCAC graduate program, the MFA in Craft.
 Formally the head of the College’s Wood Department, Karl has been actively involved in the development of OCAC’s MFA programs, and was the Associate Chair within the Applied Craft + Design program.
 Prior to joining the faculty at OCAC, Karl was an Assistant Professor of design at Virginia Commonwealth University’s branch campus in Qatar.
-He has also worked with students and faculty from the University of Manitoba as a guest artesian for service learning studios in Turkey and Africa.
+He has also worked with students and faculty from the University of Manitoba as a guest artesan for service learning studios in Turkey and Africa.

 Karl’s artistic practice is founded on an interest in labor and skill, reflecting many years of personal experience building objects and environments for both artistic and utilitarian purposes.
 His work has been exhibited nationally, including recent exhibitions in Seattle, Washington, at the American Academy of Arts and Letters in New York, the Museum of Contemporary Craft in Portland, Oregon, and the Society for Contemporary Craft in Pittsburgh, Pennsylvania, and the Portland Art Museum in Oregon.
-His critical writing has been published in Ceramic Monthly, and he has received several awards of recognition as well as institutional funding, including a 2012 individual Artist Fellowship from the Oregon Arts Commission, a 2014 Opportunity Grant from the Ford Foundation and Oregon Arts Commission, a finalist for the 2013 Contemporary Northwest Art Awards at the Portland Art Museum, and a 2013 U.S.-Japan Creative Artist Fellowship.
+His critical writing has been published in Ceramic Monthly, and has received several awards of recognition as well as institutional funding, including a 2012 individual Artist Fellowship from the Oregon Arts Commission, a 2014 Opportunity Grant from the Ford Foundation and Oregon Arts Commission, a finalist for the 2013 Contemporary Northwest Art Awards at the Portland Art Museum, and a 2013 U.S.-Japan Creative Artist Fellowship.

 MICHAEL DEFOREST received his MFA from Minneapolis College of Art and Design.
 Recent exhibitions include "Timere Vacui", a group show he curated for Beppu-Wiarda Gallery, Portland and Function+Art, Chicago.
 His work is featured in "Scratching the Surface- Art and Content in Contemporary Wood" and "500 Wooden Bowls".